pnarielwala/serverless-nodejs-graphql-typescript/README.md

 As a frontend engineer, I don't have much experience with backend services, let alone how to set one up, but a coworker told me about [Serverless](https://www.serverless.com/) and how it makes it easy to setup a backend service with AWS.

 [insert info on serverless]

-## Get offline playground working

-This took a lot of tinkering, then a night of sleep, then more tinkering.